Tawnya loves arts and crafts projects. Her Cricut Explore 2 is by far her most expensive craft tool, but is definitely worth it.

 Cricut-Branded, Siser, and Oracal

 The biggest brand names in the vinyl business are Cricut, Siser, and Oracal.
 The price points are rather similar, but I've found Cricut-branded vinyl to be the most expensive.
-I like to peel my HTV vinyl when it's still hot and most Cricut HTV vinyl I've used requires a cold peel, which I find annoying.
+I like to peel my HTV vinyl when it's still hot, and most Cricut HTV vinyl I've used requires a cold peel, which I find annoying.
 The best part about Cricut vinyl is you there are a variety of trademarked characters created by Cricut vinyl.
 Characters in my vinyl storage include Star Wars, Mickey Mouse, and Disney villains.

-I've used all Siser vinyls and really like this brand, but it is a bit expensive.
+I've used all Siser vinyls, and really like this brand, but it is a bit expensive.
 I find Siser vinyl easy to weed and love the availability of bright, neon colors.

 Don't Be Afraid of Off-Brand Vinyl (I Love It)

 I love off-brand vinyl for my Cricut Explore Air 2 because it's shipped flat in a handy storage bag.
-Packs like this are my favorite because they include flat 12x12 sheets—the perfect size for cutting mats, plus easy to peel and apply.
+Packs like this are my favorite because they include flat 12x12 sheets—the perfect size for cutting mats—that are easy to peel and apply.
 There are a variety of colors to choose from (including pastels, darks, and black or white), and all vinyl types (including HTV, permanent, and removable) are available.
 The packages are easy to store and use.